annotation/text-fabric/tf/docs/about/code.md

-# Code organisation
+# Code organization

-The code base of Text-Fabric can be divided into a few major parts, each with their own, identifiable task.
+The code base of TF can be divided into a few major parts, each with their own, identifiable task.

 Some parts of the code are covered by unit tests (`tf.about.tests`).